drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 I started by removing the base boards and crown moldings that were against the back wall.
 I also removed them from each side, as they will need to be trimmed down later to give that built in look.

 Once the trim was removed, also remove the outlet covers that will be in the way of the shelving.
 I had one power outlet on the back wall, and an ethernet outlet on the side which would be covered up by the shelves.
-(Note for later, when you put the shelves up over these locations, you will want to jigsaw cut holes so that you dont lose access to these outlets.)
+(Note for later, when you put the shelves up over these locations, you will want to jigsaw cut holes so that you don't lose access to these outlets.)

 Next, you may need a base for the shelves to sit on.
 This step may be optional for you.
 I have really large 12" baseboards.
 The Billy Bookcases have a groove already cutout to go around baseboards, but that was a lot smaller than mine.
 Hence the need for me to have the shelves sit a little higher so that it could when the base boards are remounted in front, it wont cover up the actual shelves.